John gardens in Arizona. His residence is home to navel, Mandarin, and Valencia oranges, figs, apricots, peaches, and

 Soil Alkalinity or Acidity

-One of the reasons cherry trees may need extra care in planting in Southern Arizona is that they need a specific ph (acid or alkali) in the soil.
+One of the reasons cherry trees may need extra care in southern Arizona is that they need a specific pH (acid or alkali) in the soil.
 Many areas of the desert southwest are very low in acid content.
 Indeed, many gardeners add lots of manure and other agents to decrease the pH.
 Sweet and sour cherries are reported as successful in the desert climes of Arizona including Montgomery and Bing.
 They can also be difficult to grow.

 Stone fruit trees in Arizona are susceptible to fungal infection.
 One must not let one's tree stand in pooling water.
 The water must be absorbed, so roots do not sit in water.
 In my experience, the only plant that has been infected by fungus has been a large Oleander which has wilt.
 A disease called verticillium wilt is caused by the Verticillium Albo-atrum fungus.
 This particular fungus clogs up the roots, which inhibits the absorption of water; hence the wilt.
 I am pretty certain that if you do not soak the cherry to the point of sitting in a pool of water that cannot be absorbed, you will be ok.

 The best recommendations I have found for hole size is two to three feet deep.
 I refer to recommendations because as a gardener in Arizona, my six-year-old cherry tree passed, but I thoroughly enjoyed two small crops of about 30 cherries each before its demise.
 Hole diameter should be up to two feet.
 Take into consideration the age of the tree and the planting directions coming with the plant.
 One reason I shop at Wal-Mart for plants is not just because of the price, although that is important, but because all the plants have directions for best planting and sun requirements.
 Common sense dictates that if the tree is two years old (like mine was), you will want to protect it from extreme wind by staking it.